codists/English-In-CS-Books/r.md

 Distributed systems are more relevant than ever, and you have almost certainly used some sort of distributed service(《Operating System Concepts》第 733 页)。

+# replication

+- replicate：re-("again") + plicare("to fold")

+vi/vt. replicate literally means "to fold back", overtime, it evolves to mean "to make or do sth again(复现)"。

+- replication

+c/u. the act of making or doing sth again。

+- 示例

+To enhance the availability of the crucial mapping information, we can use replication, local caching, or both(《Operating System Concepts》第 764 页)。

 # reserve

 - reserve: re-("back") + servare("to keep")